Small Business Automation DC: A Practical Guide for 2026

 No-Shows and Appointment Gaps

-No-show rates for professional services without automated reminders run between 10% and 20%.
-One well-timed SMS reminder the day before cuts that in half.
+No-show rates for professional services without automated reminders run between 10% and 20%, according to a 2024 analysis by Appointy, a scheduling software provider.
+One well-timed SMS reminder the day before cuts that rate in half.
 Two touchpoints, text plus email, cut it by 60% to 70%.

 If you run 20 appointments per week at $150 average and carry a 15% no-show rate, you are losing three slots per week.
-That is $450 per week, $23,400 per year.
+That is $450 per week or $23,400 per year.
 The automation that fixes this costs less than $50 per month.

 Calculate your no-show cost: Mobile Business No-Show Calculator